EvergineTeam/EvergineE2ETests-Workshop/README.md

 ## 6. Add Continuous Integration Pipeline

-- Add CI pipeline to run the end-to-end tests in Azure DevOps
+- Add CI pipeline to run the end-to-end tests in Azure DevOps.

+## 7. Add FlightHelmet Models to the Scene

+- Add FlightHelmet model to Evergine project.

+- Modify EvergineDemoEvents.cs to create 10 FlightHelmet models after creating the teapot.

+- What happens when there is no GPU available?